 Note how our tool also mentions angles in the bottom set of variable fields.
 As such, it can also serve as a trapezoid angle calculator for whenever these are the numbers we're seeking.
 And indeed, they often come in handy - they play an essential role when we learn how to find the height of a trapezoid, and that, in turn, appears when studying how to calculate the area of a trapezoid.
 However, let us begin with the latter question.

 How to calculate the area of a trapezoid

 Let us have the picture fromagain so that you don't have to scroll through the whole article whenever you'd like to recall notation.

 The area of a trapezoid formula is as follows:

 A = (a + b) * h/2.

 Note that indeed, just as we mentioned a couple of times already, it's crucial to know how to find the height of a trapezoid to compute its area.
 Also, the legs never appear in the equation.
-Sure, they define the shape of our quadrangle, but their lengths are used only in the trapezoid perimeter formula we've discussed in the above section.
+Sure, they define the shape of our quadrangle, but their lengths are used only in the trapezoid perimeter formula we've discussed in.

 Lastly, let us make it clear that by order of operations, it doesn't matter at what moment we divide by

 2 in the above area of a trapezoid formula.
 We can either calculate